aosabook/500lines/async-web-server/writeup.md

 		       `((defmethod type-assertion (parameter (type (eql ,tp)))
 			   ,type-assertion))))))

-and you're right.
-Incidentally, this is one fugly looking macro, even by my standards, primarily because it aims to have readable output.
+Incidentally, this is one fugly looking macro primarily because it aims to have readable output.
 Which means getting rid of potential `NIL`s by expanding them away using `,@` where possible.
-Incidentally, this macro *is* one of the exported symbols for `house`; the point is that a `house` user could define their own to simplify parsing more than `:string`, `:integer`, `:keyword`, `:json`, `:list-of-keyword` and `:list-of-integer`.
-The idea being that if the above `:integer` type converter didn't exist, you could easily define it yourself by specifying a `:type-expression` and `:type-assertion`.
-All the macro does is expand into the appropriate `type-expression` and `type-assertion` method definitions for the type you're looking to define.
-You could, in fact, do this manually if you liked, but that would mean directly interacting with the method definitions, including specifying their arguments explicitly.
-Adding this extra level of indirection lets me potentially change the representation away from its current form without forcing any users of it to re-write their specifications.
-This isn't an academic consideration either; I've changed the implementation three times in fairly radical ways over the course of the project and had to make very few edits to applications that depend on `:house` as a direct result of that indirection layer.
+Double incidentally, this macro *is* one of the exported symbols for `house`; the point is that a `house` user could define their own to simplify parsing more than `:string`, `:integer`, `:keyword`, `:json`, `:list-of-keyword` and `:list-of-integer`.
+All it does is expand into the appropriate `type-expression` and `type-assertion` method definitions for the type you're looking to define.
+You could, in fact, do this manually if you liked, but that would mean directly interacting with the method definitions.
+Adding this extra level of indirection lets you potentially change the representation away from its current form without forcing any users to re-write their specifications.
+This isn't an academic consideration either; I've changed the implementation three times in fairly radical ways over the course of the `:house` project and had to make very few edits to applications that depend use it as a direct result of that extra macro layer.
 Lets take a look at the expansion of that integer definition, just to drive the point home.

-	(LET ((#:TP1255 :INTEGER))
+	(LET ((#:TP1288 :INTEGER))
-	  (DEFMETHOD TYPE-EXPRESSION (PARAMETER (TYPE (EQL :INTEGER)))
+	  (DEFMETHOD TYPE-EXPRESSION (PARAMETER (TYPE (EQL #:TP1288)))
 	    `(PARSE-INTEGER ,PARAMETER :JUNK-ALLOWED T))
-	  (DEFMETHOD TYPE-ASSERTION (PARAMETER (TYPE (EQL :INTEGER)))
+	  (DEFMETHOD TYPE-ASSERTION (PARAMETER (TYPE (EQL #:TP1288)))
 	    `(NUMBERP ,PARAMETER)))

 Like I said, it doesn't actually save you much typing, but does prevent you from needing to care what the specific parameters of those methods are, or even that they're methods at all.

 Anyhow, having gone through all that, the purpose of `type-assertion` should be fairly obvious.
-It's the *other* half of input sanitation, namely ensuring that the result of a parse satisfies other requirements such as being in a particular range.
+It's the *other* half of input sanitation, namely ensuring that the result of a parse satisfies some basic requirements.
 And it takes the form of a complementary `defgeneric`/`defmethod` pair to `type-expression`

 	(defgeneric type-assertion (parameter type)
 	  (:documentation